fmodica/fretboard/README.md

 });
 ```

 See the index.html for an example of 2 fretboards.
-One is using the default CSS, and another has an astronomy theme.
+One is using the default CSS, and another (commented out) has an astronomy theme.

 #API